butterymoney/book/motivation.md

 **Benefits**

-- more equitable
+- more equitable relative to token-weighted voting, i.e. meritocratic
 - aligns contribution and power
-- not vulnerable to plutocracy
+- does not produce plutocracy

 **Limitations**